kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     ```kotlin
     import java.util.function.Supplier
+    import io.koraframework.common.annotation.Tag

     @KoraApp
     interface Application :
         HoconConfigModule,
         LogbackModule,
         EmailModule {  // <----- Connected module

         @Tag(EmailModule.EmailTag::class)
         override fun emailNotifierHeaderSupplier(): Supplier<String> {
             return Supplier { "[EMAIL OVERRIDDEN] " }
         }
     }

+    fun main() {
+        KoraApplication.run(ApplicationGraph::graph)
+    }
     ```

+The override is an ordinary Java or Kotlin method override, so the compiler already guarantees the signature matches. `@Tag` must be repeated on the override: the tag is part of the component identity, not something inherited from the overridden method.
+Note also that the override intentionally drops `@DefaultComponent`, which is what makes the application factory win over the library default.

 **Build and run**: